bbc/vc2_conformance/docs/source/user_guide/limitations.rst

 **Mixing fragmented and non-fragmented picture data units**
     The VC-2 standard does not prohibit the use of fragmented and non-fragmented pictures within the same sequence.
-No test cases are generated to test this esoteric case, however, since this it is unlikely to be used in practice.
+No test cases are generated to test this esoteric case, however, since this is unlikely to be used in practice.

 **Quantisation in lossless formats**
-    Lossless formats may use quantization where transform coefficients happen to be multiples the quantisation factor.
+    Lossless formats may use quantization where transform coefficients happen to be multiples of the quantisation factor.
 Because quantisation can, in the general case, result in larger intermediate signals within a decoder, it is not appropriate to use lossily encoded test signals to test a lossless decoder's support for quantisation.
 As a result, a special test case is